High Court rejects offer by smugglers accused of Ghosn to stay in US | ExBulletin

 High Court rejects offer by smugglers accused of Ghosn to stay in US

-BOSTON The US Supreme Court cleared the way on Saturday for the extradition of an American father and son wanted by Japan in the leak of former Nissan Motor Co. boss Carlos Ghosn.
+BOSTON (AP) The US Supreme Court on Saturday paved the way for the extradition of an American father and son wanted by Japan in the leak of former Nissan Motor Co. boss Carlos Ghosn.

 Judge Stephen Breyer has rejected an offer to suspend the extradition to give Michael and Peter Taylor time to appeal in their case challenging US authorities’ plans to hand them over to Japan.